corgibytes/freshli-cli/CONTRIBUTING.md

 #### Ruby

-The Ruby Style Guide includes rules for [how conditional assigments should be used and indented](https://rubystyle.guide/#indent-conditional-assignment).
+The Ruby Style Guide includes rules for [how conditional assignments should be used and indented](https://rubystyle.guide/#indent-conditional-assignment).

 On this project we are not indenting conditional assignments, and we are not always utilizing conditional assignment when all branches of a control flow structure assign to the same variable.